 Screening and Assessment Criteria: How are program participants screened and/or assessed?
-Assessment 1: Retrospective Pre-Tes Assessment 1: Retrospective Pre-Test Pre-Test Criteria 1 Assessment should be completed the week prior to the beginning of the 14-week family sessions Pre-Test Criteria 2 using the Retrospective Pre-Test.
+Assessment 1: Retrospective Pre-T Assessment 1: Retrospective Pre-Test Pre-Test Criteria 1 Assessment should be completed the week prior to the beginning of the 14- week family sessions Pre-Test Criteria 2 The goal is 100% of eligible parent/caregiver participants be assessed using the Retrospective Pre-Test.
 80% is the minimum requirement for compliance.
 Assessment 2: Post-Test Post-Test Criteria 1 Assessment should be completed the week after the 14-week family sessions have ended.
 Post-Test Criteria 2 The goal is 100% of eligible parent/caregiver participants be assessed using the post-test.
 80% is the minimum requirement for compliance.

-Referral Criteria: What are this program's requirements for client referrals and connections?
-Referral Criteria 1: Referrals Program Staff shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate.
+Referral Criteria: What are this program's requirements for client referrals and connections?Referral Criteria 1: ReferralsProgram Staff shall seek to ensure that each participating family connects with a pediatric medical home and other community services as appropriate.

-Other Criteria: Are there other program criteria that exist?
 Other Criteria 1 Partnerships and their group facilitators shall ensure active collaboration with other parenting and family support services in their communities, refer families to services as necessary, and follow up as feasible to ensure that appropriate connections have been established.
 Other Criteria 2 Strengthening families program group facilitators must complete Participant Progress forms following each session.
 Other Criteria 3 Supervisors hold a weekly staff meeting with program staff to provide reflective supervision and weekly individualized reflective supervision meetings to review client recruitment and retention, guideline compliance, and programmatic data reviews.